plinker-rpc/files/README.md

         ]
     );

-    // or using global function, with optional array
+    // or using global function
     $client = plinker_client('http://example.com/server.php', 'a secret password');